-Minced pork or chicken stir fried with basil, chilies and served over rice.
-This dish is a favorite of mine — but only when I’m looking for something with a little kick.
-Even if you get them to make it “not spicy,” for a Thai that only means two chilies and I end up trying hard not to breathe fire.
-It’s a common dish but I prefer mine from the night markets and street stalls where they tend to mince and chop the meat a little finer than in restaurants.
+Minced pork or chicken stir fried with basil and chilies and served over rice.
+This dish is a favorite of mine—but only when I’m looking for something with a little kick.
+Even if you get them to make it “not spicy,” for a Thai that only means two chilies, and I end up trying hard not to breathe fire.
+It’s a common dish, but I prefer mine from the night markets and street stalls, where they tend to mince and chop the meat a little finer than in restaurants.

 Pad See Ew

 This is a dish of fat rice noodles cooked with eggs, chicken, and bok choy.
 The noodles are darkened with a soy sauce that adds lots of flavor to the otherwise bland noodles.
-The noodles are quite sticky and when you pick them up on your fork, you usually get about half the dish on it.
+The noodles are quite sticky, and when you pick them up on your fork, you usually get about half the dish too.

-This dish is a staple of Thai cuisine and you can’t throw a stone without hitting a dozen som tam sellers.
+This dish is a staple of Thai cuisine, and you can’t throw a stone without hitting a dozen som tam sellers.
 Shaved papaya is tossed in a mortar and pestle with carrots, peanuts, tomatoes, string beans, palm sugar, fish sauce, and a whole lot of chilies.
-It is as delicious and amazing as it is fiery.
-It’s so spicy that I simply don’t get it made with any chilies.
-As it’s used throughout the day, the mortar is coated with chili pieces and seeds so when they make mine, the residue coats my dish with enough spice for me.
-But I often put up with the fiery taste because it’s just so delicious.
-You want to stop eating it but you can’t.
+It’s as delicious and amazing as it is fiery.
+It’s so spicy, I simply don’t get it made with any chilies.
+As it’s used throughout the day, the mortar is coated with chili pieces and seeds, so when they make mine, the residue coats my dish with enough spice for me.
+But I often put up with the fiery taste, because it’s just so delicious.
+You want to stop eating it, but you can’t.

 Mango Sticky Rice

-This delicious dish combines sweet mangos and sticky rice and coconut cream syrup.
-It’s incredibly sweet and the mango and cream sauce that is used makes it a great snack or desert.
+This delicious dish combines sweet mangos, sticky rice, and coconut cream syrup.
+It’s incredibly sweet, and the mango and cream sauce makes it a great snack or desert.

 Speaking of sticky rice, I could eat just sticky rice all day.
 In fact, I often do.
 It’s a late-night snack.
 I’ll find a sticky-rice seller, buy a few portions of it, and walk around eating nothing but rice.